 Learner’s activity in Open Classroom is not graded but all the required courses must be completed.
-By completing these we mean taking and successfully passing the assessments after each course (the assessment is an evaluation to test the knowledge gained after finalising the learning materials of the course).
-You need to reach at least 70% of correct answers to pass the test. events, but active participation is mandatory.
+By completing these we mean taking and successfully passing the assessments after each course (the assessment is an evaluation to test the knowledge gained after finalising the learning materials of the online course).
+You need to reach at least 70% of correct answers to pass the Assessment.
+There are no Assessments during the training events, but active participation is mandatory.

 How about mentoring and networking?

 The EUPATI Secretariat can provide some mentoring support for Learners invested in completing the full Programme, via e.g., webinars and email support.
-There is also a possibility to start interacting with other Learners via the Open Classroom and form ‘study groups’ (this is optional and only available upon mutual consent to share contact details).
+There is also a possibility to start interacting with other Learners and form ‘study groups’ (this is optional and only available upon mutual consent to share contact details).

 Why is it important to attend the training events to become a EUPATI Fellow?